 … and that’s muy bueno!

-If you want to save travellers from bad hostels, pin this post so they spot the good ones!
+If you want to save travellers from bad hostels whilst backpacking in South America, pin this post so they spot the good ones!